The following are the subsections in this lesson:

 Adjectives as complements

 Adjectives can act as complements although not all complements are adjectives.
-Complements tell us what the subject is, and they come after the subject.
-If the complement is only one word, it is very likely to be an adjective.
+Complements come after the subject and tell us what the subject is.
+If the complement is only one word, it tends to be an adjective.
+An adjective complement can be a noun clause or a prepositional phrase that adds to the adjective or modifies it.
+This means the adjective complement always follows the adjective it complements.